 It’s absolutely impossible to visit every attraction that NYC has to offer.
 With so many options, it’s challenging to figure out which ones are best when traveling with a family.
-On our recent trip to New York, we packed in as many things as possible, and enjoyed most of them.
-Here’s what we did:
+Depending on the length of your visit, it’s probably a good idea to only a choose a few things.

 Things to Do in NYC With Kids

-I’ve already done a full review of the Circle Line tour – you can find that post here.
+See our full review of the Circle Line tour here.
 I highly recommend it!

 Despite the challenge finding the zoo, we really enjoyed our visit there.
 I purchased the basic admission ticket along with tickets to the Madagascar-themed 4D movie, and was able to do almost everything in about 3 hours.
 We spent a lot of time in the penguin exhibit – my son’s favorite animal.

 It’s a very accessible museum for kids, and its small size makes it easy to visit.
 General admission tickets are available, as are tickets that include the main zoo, the Tisch Children’s Zoo, and an entry to the 4-D Theater.
 Tickets can be purchased online or at the gate.

 I learned about MoMath through some friends who recommended it.
 My kids were a bit apprehensive about visiting, because they felt that it would be too educational.
 But they really enjoyed the visit.